 If you’re in the video world, chances are you know the ins and outs of pitching your work.
 But, we urge you to consider broadening your scope of where you’re looking for gigs.
 Sure, there are brands and publications who need video work, but today, just about everyone has a need for video help.
 Look to social teams, influencers, fellow creators, and more for projects that pay.

 Creators can earn affiliate income by partnering with a brand or company and earning a commission of every sale they drive.
+This is one of the best ways to make money online without pay anything.
 And, there are thousands of affiliate programs online: retailers, Amazon, tech companies, and so much more.

 Most pull in a few hundred dollars a month with affiliate selling, but this can vary based on the creator, partner, and platform.
 Just remember, if you join enough programs and are strategic, you may be able to earn several thousand—just like Hash Agrawal, who made $80,000 in five years.

-The most important thing to remember when joining an affiliate program is to always do your homework.
+The most important thing to remember when joining an affiliate marketing program is to always do your homework.
 Many programs pay creators in gift cards or store credit, which may not be your preferred method of payment.
+When it comes to how to make money online for beginners, affiliate marketing can be quite lucrative.

 7. Tune into YouTube